DGCrypto/Pancakeswap-Prediction-RSI-Crossover/README.md

-Run following in console.
+Instructions!

+1. Download RSIPredOb.js
-1.   "npm i taapi web3 graceful-fs dotenv binance-api-node"
+2.   "npm i taapi web3 graceful-fs dotenv binance-api-node"
+3. Get non-rate limited or private http provider for Binance Smart Chain.
-2. Fill out env file!
+3. Fill out env file!
 Save as .env
-3. Use command "Node RSIPred.js"
+4. Use command "Node RSIPredOb.js"
-4. Remember to claim rewards since this is not included in the trial version!
+5. Remember to claim rewards since this is not included in the trial version!